Escape-Technologies/mookme/packages/docs/get-started/README.md

 ## Configuration

-Mookme will look automatically detect the `.hooks` folder across your repository and trigger the command related to your current VCS state.
+Mookme will automatically detect the `.hooks` folder across your repository and trigger the command related to your current VCS state.

 Hence it only requires a very minimal configuration, as most of this is defined by where you place your `.hooks` folders, and what you put in them.